Guys, I must admit, there ain’t no travel like Bali solo travel. Especially if you have this Bali travel guide handy.

 Crime in Bali is relatively rare, although there are occasional incidents where thieves on motorbikes will drive by and rip your belongings right out of your hand, even before you can say, “Accico purse” (Please ignore me if you’re not into Harry Potter because that’s the summoning spell).

 Anti-theft backpacks are probably the safest bag for you to carry around while enjoying all that this magical island has to offer (If you need recs, see this post here).
+So yeah, definitely add this item to your Bali packing list.

 ***WARNING: Never carry all of your belongings with you at one time.
 Instead, pack only what you need for the day and leave the remainder of your money/credit cards in the safe, back at your hotel.
 This way, if someone does steal all your stuff, you’ll still have access to money.***